top of page

 White Backgrounds

-We are seeing an increased demand for images with pure white backgrounds.
+Because of the versatility of a headshot on white, we are still seeing a strong demand for images with pure white backgrounds.
 These are fresh looking professional portraits, and look great on websites and business cards, especially those that have white backgrounds.

 It's important to note that we always insure a 100% White background.
 This is something that is very difficult for non-professionals to achieve.
 "Almost white" becomes painfully obvious when displaying the image on a website, business card or advertising piece with a white background.